How do I get my ticket for this match?

 Yes, spectators can bring in their own food and drink subject to the following restrictions:

-For LV= Insurance County Championship and Royal London Cup matches, spectators are allowed to bring their own food and drink into the stadium including picnics.
+Spectators are allowed to bring their own food and drink into the stadium, excluding glass bottles.

 We ask that you avoid bringing in large bags, if at all possible.